Animaznman/PF_GM_aid/data/distil/Legends/belimarius_and_sorshen.md

 # BELIMARIUS AND SORSHEN

-LEGENDS INTRODUCTION A–G H–M N–Z ENTWINED DESTINIES GLOSSARY AND INDEX

-On the throne of Irrisen sits a murdered princess, pulled back to life from down among the earth around her family's bones.
-With no place left to her in a nation that rejected kings and queens, she traveled instead to a land of fairy tales, where her royal blood was not so threatening.
-A crown of ice now adorns her head, placed there by her grandmother Baba Yaga.
-The Winter Queen Anastasia rules with what small joys she can offer and what little skill she has.
-She never expected to rule, but she never expected to die, and the cold of her kingdom is nothing to the chill of her grave.

 # FAMILIAR FACES Belimarius and Sorshen both returned to modern-day Golarion in the Return of the Runelords Adventure Path. _Legends_ assumes that when the heroes who defeated Runelord Karzoug mysteriously went missing, Sorshen aided a new group of adventurers—as played by the PCs—against her former colleagues.
 While trying to right a rewritten timeline, the PCs freed Belimarius and the city of Xin-Edasseril from stasis and returned it to the land of Varisia.

 # BELIMARIUS AND Sorshen